 - Summary – review details and accept the Declaration.
 Select Show details for the full agency list.

 - Customise access – if custom access is given for ATO online services to a Standard user, you will be redirected to the ATO’s Access Manager to set permissions.
 Before you can set permissions for a Basic user, they need to complete additional proof of identity requirements (automatically emailed to the user).

 A new authorisation needs to be created when changing the authorisation of a Basic user to a Standard user.
 Once accepted, the status of the Basic authorisation will change to ‘Inactive – Overridden’.

 When you authorise someone, they will receive an authorisation request via email containing a code.
 The request must be accepted or declined within seven days.

 If an authorisation code has expired (not accepted within seven days) or is not working, a principal authority or authorisation administrator will need to re-issue a code.
 To do this:

 - select the business name associated with the user

 - click View next to the user’s name which will have a pending status

 - click Re-issue a code under the authorisation code details

-- a confirmation message will appear advising the code has been re-issued
+- a message will confirm you want to re-issue a code, if you select yes a confirmation message will appear advising the code has been re-issued

 - click Continue.